 Don’t burn the roast

 Cooking is already a leading cause of house fires across the U.S. all year long, but Christmas Eve and Christmas Day rank second and third behind Thanksgiving, respectively, as the top days for home fires.
-In 2013, home cooking fires were 58 percent more likely on Christmas Day than the average, and 54 percent more likely on Christmas Eve.
+Fires are more likely on Christmas Day than the average, and 54 percent more likely on Christmas Eve.
 This comes as no surprise: Families gather and people cook large amounts of food for the entire day – the conditions are ideal for kitchen fires.
-Fire extinguisher signs are a must here, too, but Martha Stewart’s website also has tips to keep it from getting to that point.
-Lorraine Carli of the NFPA wrote on Stewart’s blog to stay in the kitchen whenever anything is cooking, avoid keeping flammable items near the stove or oven and keeping kids out of the area altogether.
-Following this advice can help homeowners and business owners from ruining their holiday and finding themselves in a dangerous situation.